Healthy Applesauce Cookies

 Instructions

-1. Preheat the oven to 325 degrees.
+• Preheat the oven to 325℉.
 In a large bowl, add the applesauce, coconut oil, egg, and honey, and mix to combine well.

 Notes

-• Don’t skip the chilling time, the whole grains in this recipe need some time for absorb the liquids before being baked.
+• Don’t skip the chilling time, the whole grains in this recipe need some time to absorb the liquids before being baked.

 • If you have cinnamon chips, they are really good in this recipe.

-• I have tried this with gluten free flour and it worked well with a 1 to 1 gluten free baking blend.
+• I have tried this with gluten free flour and it worked well with a 1-to-1 gluten free baking blend.
+Bob’s Red Mill and King Arthur Baking Company both have good blends.

 About Melissa